Mark Williams (snooker player): 2013–2017

-At the start of the 2013–14 season, he won the Rotterdam Open by defeating Mark Selby 43 in the final.
+At the start of the 2013–14 season, he won the Rotterdam Open by defeating Selby 43 in the final.
 This was the second time that Williams had won a title in a Players Tour Championship event.
-However, he had a poor season in terms of ranking events as he failed to reach a single quarter-final for the first time since 200607.
-In February, after securing a 43 win over world number one Neil Robertson in the last 32 of the Welsh Open, he said that he was glad he had ignored Stephen Hendry's advice to retire and believed he still had ranking event titles left in him.
+However, he had a poor season in ranking events, failing to reach a single quarter-final for the first time since 200607.
+In February, after securing a 43 win over world number one Robertson in the last 32 of the Welsh Open, he said that he was glad he had ignored Hendry's advice to retire and believed he still had ranking event titles left in him.
 He had chances to move 30 ahead in the last 16 against Marco Fu, but eventually lost 24; he said afterwards that the Williams who had won two world titles many years ago was "dead".
 At the 2014 World Championship, he lost 810 to Alan McManus in qualifying and was absent from the main stage of the tournament for the first time since 1996.
 He ended the season as world number 18, the first time in six years that he had finished outside the top 16.

 Williams lost in the second round of his first two ranking events of the 201415 season.
 His first quarter-final of the campaign was at the 2014 International Championship; after trailing O'Sullivan 03, he won five successive frames with a high break of 120.
 The match went to a deciding frame, which Williams won to beat his opponent for the first time in 12 years.
-His semi-final match against Mark Allen also ended in a deciding frame, after Williams had trailed 47, but a miss on the final red proved crucial as he lost 89.
-He was defeated 26 by Stephen Maguire in the third round of the 2014 UK Championship.
+His semi-final match against Allen also ended in a deciding frame, after Williams had trailed 47, but a miss on the final red proved crucial as he lost 89.
+He was defeated 26 by Maguire in the third round of the 2014 UK Championship.